nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 The activity diagram that summaries what happens when users execute the `UndoneTaskCommand` can be found below.
+(For brevity, we assume user command format is valid and 'show errors' actions are omitted.)

 ![Activity Diagram of UndoneTask Command](images/UndoneTaskCommandActivityDiagram.png)